hodindorian/SAE1.06/README.md

 Project made by Vincent ASTOLFI, Aurian JAULT, Bilel BENBOULERBAH, Dorian HODIN, website coded by Dorian HODIN

 PS : All of my project are in french.

+Second PS : The music cant play, the file was too heavy, but that was just a chill background music.